-Kirk Bowman, the Jon R. Wilcox Term Professor in Soccer and Global Politics in the Ivan Allen College Sam Nunn School of International Affairs, will be given the Georgia Power Professor of Excellence Award during Georgia Tech’s home basketball game against Boston College on February 11, 2017.
+Kirk Bowman, the Jon R. Wilcox Term Professor in Soccer and Global Politics in the Ivan Allen College Sam Nunn School of International Affairs, will be featured as the Georgia Power Professor of Excellence during Georgia Tech’s home basketball game against Boston College on February 11, 2017.

 The former president and first lady are the first couple to receive the Georgia Tech award that recognizes leaders who act bravely to improve the human condition despite personal risks and challenges.
 Jimmy and Rosalynn Carter will be honored during a February 17 symposium at the Biltmore.